Yale-BIM/f21-assignments/assignment-1/README.md

     ```

     The launch script should then open rviz and display the robot and the moving target in front
     of it.
 The target should be displayed as a red ball.

-    > As you launch the generate_target.launch script, you may also see the end effector link
-    of the robot rotating to point the "zed_camera" and "camera_link" frames of the robot forward.
-    This change in the pose of the robot will be useful in Part III of the assignment.

 ### Questions / Tasks